You have probably heard a lot about NUTRITIONAL YEAST. But what exactly is it, and how do you use it?

 Nutritional yeast has many uses beyond just sprinkling it on popcorn.

 It's an excellent addition to vegan cooking because it adds a wonderful cheese-like flavor without using any cheese.

-Vegan or not, it is a fantastic ingredient to have in your pantry!
+But whether you are vegan or not, it is a fantastic ingredient to have in your pantry!

 What is Nutritional Yeast?

-Nutritional yeast is also sometimes called nooch, yeshi, brufax or savory yeast.
+Nutritional yeast is also sometimes called nooch, yeshi, brufax, or savory yeast.

 Nutritional yeast is usually made from a glucose substance such as beet molasses or sugarcane.
-The yeast feast on the sugars to help it grow.
+The yeast feasts on the sugars to help it grow.
 Once the S. cerevisiae has matured, it's heat-treated to stop growth.

 It's then harvested, washed, and dehydrated before being packaged for consumption.

 Is Nutritional Yeast Good For You?